-- a.
-Communications.
+- b.
+Medical Branch with a Treatment Unit and a Transport Group. - c.
+Air Operations Branch with a Helicopter Coordinator and a Helispot Manager. - d.
+Situation Unit to assist the Planning Section Chief preparing, posting and disseminating situation status information. - 15.
+General Procedures - a.
 As with any large-scale incident, heavy radio traffic on the primary channel can be expected.
 In order to reduce the radio traffic on the primary channel, the following uses of additional channels should be considered: - i.
-Alternate channel.
 All Companies responding on a multiple alarm and reporting to either Staging Area should use the assigned alternate channel.
-Only after given an assignment to a Division or Group should Companies switch to the primary channel.
-Refer to MFR Best Practices B401 Radio Communications.
+Only after given an assignment to a Division or Group should Companies switch to the primary tactical channel.
+Refer to the Regional Radio Communications policy. - ii.

-- ii.
-Logistics channel.
 Upon upgrading to a 2nd alarm, the Logistics Section and all Companies reporting to Logistics should switch to the assigned alternate channel. - iii.
-Additional channels.
-Upon upgrading to a 4th alarm, an additional set of channels should be requested for use by Command, CSG, etc. - b.
-Reserve forces.
-Additional Companies should be directed from the exterior Staging Area to interior Staging Area two floors below the fire floor as early as practical.
-Companies should be held available in this Staging Area to relieve members working on the fire floor or above.
+Upon upgrading to a 4th alarm, an additional set of channels should be requested for use by Command, Community Services Group (CSG), etc. - b.
+Additional Companies should be directed from the Level 2 Exterior Staging Area to the Interior Staging Area two floors below the fire floor as early as practical.
+Companies may be held available in this Staging Area to relieve members working on the fire floor or above or they may be assigned On-Deck in a Division.
 A rule of thumb is to have two companies in reserve for each company committed to the fire attack.
-Also, a minimum of one Engine Company should be held in reserve at the exterior Staging Area. - c.
-Equipment pool.
+Also, a minimum of one Engine Company should be held in reserve at the Level 2 Exterior Staging Area. - c.
 Companies reporting for an assignment inside a high-rise structure should carry as much equipment as possible to the lobby.
-An equipment pool can then be established and later transferred to the interior Staging Area.
+An equipment pool can then be established and later transferred to the Interior Staging Area.
 This will minimize the time required to retrieve equipment needed later in the incident.
 Priority should be given to standpipe hose and equipment, spare air cylinders, hand lights, and forcible entry tools. - d.
-PPE downgrades.
-The Safety Officer or Staging Manager may recommend that members in the interior Staging Area, or operating below, be allowed to remove all or part of their Personal Protective Equipment.
-It must be kept available should conditions change within the structure.
+The Safety Officer or Staging Manager may recommend that members in the Interior Staging Area, or operating below, be allowed to remove all or part of their Personal Protective Equipment.
+It must be kept available should conditions change within the structure. - e.
+Some jurisdictions are requiring FF Air Replenishment Systems in all new high-rise structures and in some mid-rise structures due to their size.
+These are SCBA refilling systems similar to a standpipe which can be used to refill SCBA bottles while inside the structure and are typically found in stairwells.
+Use of FF Air Replenishment Systems will be determined by the jurisdiction requiring the system.